ethereum/homestead-guide/source/ethereum-clients/cpp-ethereum/building-from-source/linux.rst

     The repository contains the script
     `install_cmake.sh <https://github.com/ethereum/cpp-ethereum/blob/develop/scripts/install_cmake.sh>`_
-    that downloads fixed version of CMake and unpacks it to the given directory prefix.
+    that downloads a fixed version of CMake and unpacks it to the given directory prefix.
 Example usage ``scripts/install_cmake.sh --prefix /usr/local``.